AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### After configuring Connected Assets, can you add or modify assets on your [!DNL Sites] deployment and make them available on remote DAM deployment?

-No, the assets on your [!DNL Sites] deployment cannot be made available to the remote DAM deployment.
+You can add assets to the [!DNL Sites] deployment, however, those assets cannot be made available to the remote DAM deployment.

 ## Limitations and best practices {#tip-and-limitations}